-Raymond School District plans to offer sports in the 2020-21 school year.
-Extra strategies and safeguards will be put in place to protect the health and safety of everyone involved.
+Raymond School District plans to offer continues to offer sports in the 2020-21 school year.
+Extra strategies and safeguards will be are put in place to protect the health and safety of everyone involved.
 These may include social distancing, additional cleaning of equipment, coach and athlete training, etc. Strategies and safeguards may vary according to the sport.